, ,

 In my experience, using the SUMPRODUCT function in Excel to calculate weighted average is one of the most oft-used Excel techniques in real estate financial modeling.
 I learned this technique on day one of my first real estate internship and I continue to use it at least once a week to this day.
 So in this blog post, I’ll show you how to use this in your real estate financial modeling.

-Note: If you’re an Accelerator member, Michael touches on this topic as it relates to course 1 in a recent forum Q&A. Not yet an Accelerator member?
+Note: If you’re an Accelerator member, Michael and I have touched on this topic as it relates to course 1 in some Q&A’s.
+Not yet an Accelerator member?
 Consider joining the real estate financial modeling training program used by top real estate companies and elite universities to train the next generation of CRE professionals.

 Math alert: put on your 7th grade thinking cap!